Phlebotomy Training Program

 • If you are dismissed from a class for any reason, you are not eligible for a refund.

-3. Learning Resource Centers – As a student in the NA 1 training program, you have access to the Learning Resource Centers on all three campus locations.
+3. Learning Resource Centers: As a student in the NA 1 training program, you have access to the Learning Resource Centers on all three campus locations.

-4. Veterans’ Center – If you think you are eligible for VA/Military Education Benefits, please contact the Department of Veterans Affairs at 1-888-GIBILL1 or 888-442-4551.
+4. Veterans’ Center: If you think you are eligible for VA/Military Education Benefits, please contact the Department of Veterans Affairs at 1-888-GIBILL1 or 888-442-4551.
 Eligibility is ultimately determined by the Department of Veterans Affairs, not GTCC.
-For additional information, you can contact Flora Taylor at 334-4822 Ext.
+For more information, contact Flora Taylor at 334-4822, ext.
 50521.
+And thank you for your service to our country.

 Procedure:

-For questions: call Amy Byerly at 336-334-4822 Ext.
-53062 or email aeleonard@gtcc.edu.
+If you have questions, call Amy Byerly at 336-334-4822, ext.
+53062, or email aeleonard@gtcc.edu.

 Contact Us